UCR-Robotics/ee144/docs/lab8.rst

 .. note::

-  If you have seen this error on your terminal, it means that you didn't set up your environment variables properly.
+  If you see this error on your terminal,
-  Please go back and check your ROS_IP and ROS_MASTER_URI on both your local computer and the robot.

   .. code::

     Couldn't find an AF_INET address for [ee144-nuc01]

+  it means that you haven't set up your environment variables properly.
+  Please go back and check your ROS_IP and ROS_MASTER_URI on both your local computer and the robot.

   The ROS_MASTER_URI on both machines should be the same, all pointing towards your robot.
   The ROS_IP should be different.
 It should be the actual IP address of the machine.